OPA (Other People’s Audiences)

 Influencer Marketing vs Influencer Relations

-There are two main types of influencer marketing and two main types of influencer relations:
+There are three main types of influencer marketing (digital marketing) and one primary type of influencer relations (digital PR):

-Influencer advertising = the influencer will publish the brand’s pre-made content in their channels.
+Influencer advertising (paid media) = the influencer will publish the brand’s pre-made content in their channels.

-Influencer sponsorship = the influencer will read a script to convey an offering following the brand’s instructions.
+Influencer sponsorship (paid media) = the influencer will read a script to convey an offering following the brand’s instructions.

-Influencer collaboration = the influencer showcases the brand’s offering by creating content similar to the influencer’s regular content.
+Influencer collaboration (paid media) = the influencer showcases the brand’s offering by creating content similar to the influencer’s regular content.

 Organisations looking to utilise the potential reach of relevant influencers will be wise to pay attention to these distinctions.
 2Silfwer, J. (2020, January 15).
 The Influencers in Public Relations.
 Doctor Spin | The PR Blog. https://doctorspin.net/influencers-in-public-relations/